Your child's birth weight is one of the first things you'll be told when they are born - but not all babies weigh the same amount.

-While the father's height and weight is important, it appears that the mother's weight at birth plays a key role in the final weight of the baby.
-Women who are overweight are more likely to give birth to a larger than average baby.
+While the father's height and weight are important, it appears that the mother's weight at birth plays a key role in the final weight of the baby.
+Women who are overweight are more likely to give birth to a larger than the average baby.

-Similarly, women who have a lower weigh during pregnancy are more likely to have a baby with a low birth weight (LBW).
+Similarly, women who have a lower weight during pregnancy are more likely to have a baby with a low birth weight (LBW).

 Diet during pregnancy

 here are some factors that can be edited, such as the mother's diet during her pregnancy.
 If the mother under-eats, the required nutrients won't be passed to the child and they are more likely to be born underweight.

 Similarly, if the mother has smoking and drinking habits during pregnancy, the baby's birth weight can be reduced.
 Similarly, various types of drugs can also have a negative effect on a baby's birth weight

 Slight differences between boys and girls can be observed.
 Generally, boys are slightly heavier.

 Any medical issue during pregnancy can affect the weight of the infant.
 Conditions like anaemia, and high blood pressure also puts the baby at risk of being born underweight.
 Type 1 diabetes, type 2 diabetes, or gestational diabetes, on the other hand, can cause babies to be born overweight.
 If a mother's blood sugars aren't controlled during her pregnancy then that's the result.

 A baby can also inherit hereditary diseases within the womb which can cause a low birth weight.

 One final factor is the ethnic background of the parents.
 In the UK the birth weight of babies varies based on ethnicity, despite a baby's parents living in a similar socioeconomic environment.